 It must be secured from a TV to a soundbar using the HDMI ARC input.
 Audio Return Channel transmits the audio signal from your TV to your soundbar.
 An HDMI ARC port is a standard HDMI input that can also be used to output audio.

-It produce a consistent and reliable sound.
-Some claim that Digital Optical cables deliver a better sound quality than HDMI cables.
-These cables use a pulsed wave of light to transmit audio signals from a source device to a receiver.
+It produces a consistent and reliable sound.
+Some claim that Dolby Digital Optical cables deliver a better sound quality than HDMI cables.
+These HDMI cables use a pulsed wave of light passing multi channel audio signals from a source device to an AV receiver.

 As they provide high-quality sound and are a popular choice for home theater owners.
 However, they can only relay audio.
 You will require an additional cable to transmit video and images between your devices.